-Employee Internet Monitoring - Track Employees Computer Usage
+Employee Monitoring Software - Track Employees Website Activities

-BrowseReporter captures the websites your employees visit.
-It includes a powerful reporting utility for generating tabular and graphical reports.
+BrowseReporter captures the websites your employees visited.
+It includes a powerful reporting utility for generating tabular and graphical websites visited reports.
 It runs in stealth mode.

 Real-time Internet monitoring